-PRO TIP: Xochimilco is a popular place for partying, and gets VERY busy here during weekends and big holidays.
+PRO TIP: Xochimilco is a popular place for partying, and gets busy during weekends and big holidays.
 For best experience, plan your trip to Coyoacan and Xochimilco for a weekday.

 Read my complete guide on how to get to Xochimilco from Mexico City and negotiate a boat price.